ShagunShaw/Vironex-frontend/README.md

 ## � API Integration

-ViroNex communicates with a backend API for data management.
+ClipHive communicates with a backend API for data management.
 The API endpoints are documented in `API_DOC.md` and include:

 - User authentication and management
 - Video uploads, retrieval, and management